allpix-squared/allpix-squared/src/modules/DefaultDigitizer/README.md

 * The preamplifier is simulated by multiplying the input charge with a defined gain factor.
 The actually applied gain is smeared with a Gaussian distribution on an event-by-event basis.
 * A charge threshold is applied.
 Only if the threshold is surpassed, the pixel is accounted for - for all values below the threshold, the pixel charge is discarded.
 The actually applied threshold is smeared with a Gaussian distribution on an event-by-event basis allowing for simulating fluctuations of the threshold level.
 * A charge-to-digital converter (QDC) with configurable resolution, given in bit, can be simulated.
 For this, first an inaccuracy of the QDC is simulated using an additional Gaussian smearing which allows to take QDC noise into account.
 Then, the charge is converted into QDC units using the `qdc_slope` and `qdc_offset` parameters provided.
 Finally, the calculated value is clamped to be contained within the QDC resolution, over- and underflows are treated as saturation.
-* A time-to-digital converter (TDC) with configurable resolution, given in bit, can be simulated if pulse information is available from the input data.
-First an inaccuracy of the TDC is simulated using an additional Gaussian smearing which allows to take TDC noise into account.
-Then, the charge is converted into TDC units using the `tdc_slope` and `tdc_offset` parameters provided.
-Finally, the calculated value is clamped to be contained within the TDC resolution, over- and underflows are treated as saturation.

 The QDC implementation also allows to simulate ToT (time-over-threshold) devices by setting the `qdc_offset` parameter to the negative `threshold`.
 Then, the QDC only converts charge above threshold.
+* A time-to-digital converter (TDC) with configurable resolution, given in bit, can be simulated if pulse information is available from the input data.
 If the necessary pulse information is available from the input data, e.g. by using the PulseTransfer module to generate PixelCharge objects, this module calculates the time-of-arrival (ToA) as the time when the integrated input charge crosses the threshold.
+First, the time from the start of the event until the first crossing of the charge threshold is calculated.
+It should be noted that this calculation does not take into account charge noise simulated in the QDC.
+The resulting ToA is smeared with a Gaussian distribution which allows to take TDC fluctuations into account.
+Then, the ToA is converted into TDC units using the `tdc_slope` and `tdc_offset` parameters provided.
+Finally, the calculated value is clamped to be contained within the TDC resolution, over- and underflows are treated as saturation.
 If no time information is available from the input data, a time stamp of 0 is stored.

 With the `output_plots` parameter activated, the module produces histograms of the charge distribution at the different stages of the simulation, i.e. before processing, with electronics noise, after threshold selection, and with ADC smearing applied.